 Life Expectancy: 10 to 15 years in captivity

 Like sugar gliders, southern flying squirrels form an intense bond with their owners if acquired at a young age from a breeder.
 They are usually quite happy to spend time climbing and playing on their owner (as though the human is a tree).
 They will feel quite comfortable and safe, hiding in sleeves or a pocket in their owner's clothing.

 Squirrels that are not hand-reared or handled much may bite if scared and are very fast and skittish.
 It can be nearly impossible to tame a wild, adult southern flying squirrel.
 It is rare to see them in the wild since they move so quickly and are very shy.

-Since Southern flying squirrels are not large they can make do with a fairly small cage but to thrive they need room to run and climb.
+Southern flying squirrels are not large, so they can make do with a reasonably small cage.
+To thrive, they need room to run and climb.
 Vertical space is more important than floor space, so a tall cage is best.
 An enclosure designed for sugar gliders can work well, as long as the spacing in the mesh is narrow (1/2 inch by 1 inch at most).
 Some owners find that a homemade cage works well too.
-Keep in mind that Southern flying squirrels are excellent chewers, so make sure they cannot chew their way out of their cage (any wood or plastic should be covered with wire).
-Floor space of two feet by two feet is adequate, but the taller the cage, the better.